Fernando Alonso: Early life and karting career

 Alonso won the 1990 Asturias and the Basque Country Cadet Championship and finished second in the 1991 Spanish Cadet National Championship.
 The local karting federation allowed him to enter the 100cc class because he was deemed underage to drive more powerful machinery.
 At a Catalan Karting Championship meet in Móra d'Ebre, Marcó asked Alonso if he wanted to enter the Spanish Karting Championship.
-Wilson mentored Alonso; he joined the Italian American Motor Engineering works team in 1993.
-Alonso won three successive Spanish Junior National Championships from 1993 to 1995.
+Wilson mentored Alonso; he joined the IAME works team in 1993.
+Alonso won three successive Spanish Junior Championships from 1993 to 1995.

 The results allowed him to progress to the world championships.
-Alonso was third at the 1995 Commission Internationale de Karting (CIK-FIA) Cadets' Rainbow Trophy.
+Alonso was third at the 1995 CIK-FIA Rainbow Trophy.
 Alonso was a mechanic to younger kart drivers to earn money.
-He won his fourth Spanish Junior Karting Championship, the Trofeo Estival, the Marlboro Masters, and the CIK-FIA 5 Continents Juniors Cup at the Karting Genk in 1996.
-In 1997, he took the Italian and Spanish International A championships and was second in the European Championship with nine wins, the Masters Karting Paris Bercy and the Spanish Karting Championship.
+He won his fourth Spanish Junior Championship, the Trofeo Estival, the Marlboro Masters, and the CIK-FIA Five Continents Cup at Genk in 1996.
+In 1997, he took the Italian and Spanish Intercontinental A championships and was second in the European Championship with nine wins, the Masters of Paris-Bercy and the Spanish Championship.